 Lately, I’ve been working on something I can only call a hybrid.
 After editing my historical novel this spring I am beginning to throw myself into something different.
 I don’t quite know what to call it yet except experimental.
 It could be an essay.
 The word comes from the French Verb essayer meaning to try.
 All we can do, right?

-We will be a small group – 8 at most – and the idea is to play with ideas and build support for your precious work.
-The next stage of the journey, should you want to carry on.
-Pearse and Black has other courses beginning next year which you can join once you have done an introduction.
-Later courses will look at techniques for developing work.
+We will be a small group – 6 at most – and the idea is to play with ideas and build support for your precious work.
+The next stage of the journey, should you want to carry on may in longer courses later in the study-year where we will look at techniques for developing work.

 To join Finding your voice please email Josie Pearse with a sentence or two about yourself and what makes you want to join this.